 - Public pricing page or sample packages.

-Use a direct product URL
+Use a direct listing URL

 - Do not use demo request forms, contact forms, lead capture pages, or generic marketing pages as the primary listing URL.